Grouping nodes can simplify a node tree by allowing instancing and hiding parts of the tree. Both material and composite nodes can be grouped.

 - Input nodes

-- If you include a source node in your group, you will end up having the source node appearing twice: once inside the group, and once outside the group in the new material node-network.
+If you include a source node in your group, you will end up having the source node appearing twice: once inside the group, and once outside the group in the new material node tree.

 - Output node

 If you include an output node in the group, there will not be an output socket available from the group!

 With a node group selected, Tab expands the node to a frame, and the individual nodes within it are shown.
 You can move them around, play with their individual controls, re-thread them internally, etc. just like you can if they were a normal part of the editor view.
 You will not be able, though, to thread them to a node outside the group; you have to use the external sockets on the side of the node group.
 While Tab can be used to both enter and exit a group, Ctrl-Tab only exits.

 When a node group is created, new Group Input and Group Output nodes are generated to represent the data flow into and out of the group.
 When created, connections to input sockets coming from unselected nodes will become attached to new sockets on the Group Input node.
 Similarly, outgoing connections to input sockets of unselected nodes will become attached to the new Group Output node.